 The Cotswolds Food and Drink Awards is now in it’s 20th year!!
 Over this time we have become the most trusted and pre-eminent food, drink and hospitality awards for the area.
 Trusted by readers with a growing reach across the Cotswolds we are proud that our awards continue to be a fantastic platform for each and every business.
 Here’s to the next 20!

-It’s that time again – the Cotswold Life Food & Drink Awards are back, and we want to know your favourites.
+It’s that time again – the Cotswold Life Food & Drink Awards are back.

 The awards, to be held at Cheltenham Racecourse on October 17, will champion and highlight the fantastic food and drink businesses in our region.

-From local tea shops to pubs, independent retailers to restaurants, we want you to nominate your favourites.
+From local tea shops to pubs, independent retailers to restaurants, you have nominated your favourites.

 We made the difficult decision – not once, but twice – to postpone the awards, in 2020 and 2021, because of the effect COVID-19 has had on the industry.
 Too many of our dearly-loved restaurants, pubs, hotels, cafés and producers found it a difficult time; with constantly changing government guidelines surrounding hospitality, staff being furloughed, challenges in recruiting – and re-recruiting – skilled people, and loyal patrons feeling nervous about leaving their homes.
 It simply didn’t feel like the right time to be celebrating our usually thriving food and drink businesses.